Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypertensive angiopathy is a consequence of a long-term hypertensive disease, as a rule, I-IIB stage.
+Hypertensive angiopathy is a consequence of long-term hypertension, usually stage I-II B.

-The disease is characterized by the widening of the venous vessels of the fundus, the change in their tortuosity, the appearance of the branching of the vascular bed, the disproportionality of the arteries' lumen, the possibility of pinpoint hemorrhages.
-If such a disease is found, an emergency treatment is required, otherwise the patient may lose sight partially or completely.
+The disease is characterized by dilation of the venous vessels of the fundus, changes in their tortuosity, the appearance of branching of the vascular bed, disproportionate lumen of the arteries, and the possibility of pinpoint hemorrhages.
+When such a disease is detected, emergency treatment is required, otherwise the patient may partially or completely lose his sight.

 Causes of hypertensive angiopathy

-The reasons for this condition can be many, and, first of all, this is a hereditary predisposition, excessive body weight, the presence of bad habits, lack of physical activity, the use of excessively salty foods, a lack of magnesium and potassium in the body.
+There can be many reasons for this condition, and, first of all, it is a hereditary predisposition, excess body weight, bad habits, lack of physical activity, consumption of excessively salty foods, and a lack of magnesium and potassium salts in the body.

-Sometimes the arterial pressure rises, as a result of other diseases and pathological conditions: these are disorders of the endocrine function, CNS pathology, etc.
+Sometimes blood pressure increases as a result of other diseases and pathological conditions: these are disorders of endocrine function, pathologies of the central nervous system, etc.

-A prolonged state of high blood pressure causes structural disturbance in the vascular wall, which leads to a deterioration of blood supply in the body, disruption of some organs and systems, which can provoke a number of even more serious complications.
+A prolonged state of high blood pressure causes structural damage to the vascular wall, which leads to a deterioration in blood supply in the body, disruption of the functioning of certain organs and systems, which can provoke a number of even more serious complications.

-The situation can aggravate various injuries, osteochondrosis, metabolic disorders, blood diseases, age-related changes in blood vessels, chronic intoxication, etc.
+The situation can be aggravated by various injuries, osteochondrosis, metabolic disorders, blood diseases, age-related changes in blood vessels, chronic intoxication, etc.

 Symptoms of hypertensive angiopathy

-The initial stage of development of hypertensive angiopathy may not be accompanied by any complaints.
-Discomfort appears somewhat later, when the patient notes the fall of vision, the appearance of "flies", specks and stars in front of the eyes.
-An ophthalmologist on examination discovers the narrowing of the retina arteries, their quirkiness, the presence of the corkscrew (Gvista) symptom, the change in the vascular lumen.
-In more severe stages, there is a lack of blood in the vessels, hemorrhages, blood clots in the form of extravasates.
+The initial stage of hypertensive angiopathy may not be accompanied by any complaints.
+Discomfort appears somewhat later, when the patient notes a decline in vision, the appearance of "flies", spots and stars before the eyes.
+During examination, the ophthalmologist discovers narrowing of the retinal arteries, their dodginess, the presence of a corkscrew symptom (Guist), and a change in the vascular lumen.
+In more severe stages, there is obstruction of blood flow through the vessels, hemorrhages, and blood accumulations in the form of extravasates.

-The disease begins with the appearance of changes in the smallest arterial vessels in the distal parts of the retina and along the circumference of the yellow spot.
-Gradually, the pathology progresses, there are signs of sclerosing vessels, their lumen becomes uneven, convoluted with periodic desolations in the arterioles.
-To the above violations are signs of retinal damage: deterioration and blurring of vision, hemorrhages in various places of the eyeball.
+The disease begins with changes in the smallest arterial vessels in the distal parts of the retina and around the macula lutea.
+Gradually, the pathology progresses, signs of vascular sclerosis appear, their lumen becomes uneven, tortuous with periodic desolation in the arterioles.
+Signs of retinal damage are added to the above-mentioned disorders: deterioration and blurring of vision, hemorrhages in various places of the eyeball.

-Initial changes in hypertensive angiopathy still have the ability to eliminate, more advanced cases are much more difficult to treat.
+Initial changes in hypertensive angiopathy can still be eliminated, but more advanced cases are much more difficult to treat.

-What it is necessary to remember about the development of angiopathy according to the hypertonic type:
+What you need to remember about the development of angiopathy of the hypertensive type:

-- this type of angiopathy is solely a consequence of prolonged high blood pressure.
-Hence - the expanded venous vessels of the fundus, small hemorrhages on the eyeball, neuro-regulatory dysfunction;
+- This type of angiopathy is exclusively a consequence of long-term high blood pressure.
+Hence - dilated venous vessels of the fundus, small hemorrhages on the eyeball, neuroregulatory dysfunction;

-- if you do not take any action, the disease will trigger a number of changes in the retina.
-In particular, the areas of the retina grow turbid, which can be corrected by timely and correct treatment of hypertension;
+- if no action is taken, the disease will cause a number of changes in the retina.
+In particular, areas of the retina become cloudy, which can be corrected by timely and proper treatment of hypertension;

-- even in the initial stages of angiopathy, the disease can be detected by careful examination of the eye fundus area.
-When the patient still does not feel signs of visual impairment, the method of fluorescent angiography makes it possible to determine a fairly clear picture of the smallest vascular changes.
+- Even in the initial stages of angiopathy, the disease can be detected by careful examination of the fundus.
+When the patient does not yet feel signs of vision deterioration, the fluorescent angiography method allows us to determine a fairly clear picture of the smallest vascular changes.

-Hypertensive angiopathy of the vessels of the retina can be accompanied by damage to the vessels of the urinary system, heart, central nervous system.
-Sometimes the vessels do not have time to adapt to excessive pressure, they become brittle, which is the cause of hemorrhages in the brain and heart tissues.
-Because of changes in blood circulation in the brain, there are neurological disorders: irritability, suspiciousness, emotional imbalance.
-Memory worsens, concentration of attention, weakening of mental activity.
-In the absence of treatment, the disorders become irreversible.
+Hypertensive angiopathy of the retinal vessels may be accompanied by damage to the vessels of the urinary system, heart, and central nervous system.
+Sometimes the vessels do not have time to adapt to the excess pressure, they become brittle, which causes hemorrhages in the tissues of the brain and heart.
+Due to changes in blood circulation in the brain, neurological disorders are observed: irritability, suspiciousness, emotional instability are noted.
+Memory and concentration deteriorate, mental activity is weakened.
+Without treatment, the disorders become irreversible.

 Hypertensive angiopathy of both eyes

-Since hypertension, as a rule, affects the vessels throughout the body, hypertensive angiopathy develops simultaneously in both eyes.
+Since hypertension usually affects blood vessels throughout the body, hypertensive angiopathy develops simultaneously in both eyes.

 The disease progresses gradually, passing through certain stages in its development.
-Disorders of vascular function are manifested in the narrowing of the arterial lumen and the expansion of the venous: this contributes to the violation of blood circulation.
-As a rule, such changes are noticeable only after careful examination of the fundus.
+Vascular dysfunctions manifest themselves in the narrowing of the arterial lumen and the expansion of the venous lumen: this contributes to the disruption of blood circulation.
+As a rule, such changes are noticeable only with a careful examination of the fundus.

-Disorder of the vascular function gradually develops into a change in the arterial wall, which becomes thicker.
+The disorder of vascular function gradually develops into a change in the arterial wall, which becomes thicker.
 Elements of connective tissue appear in it.
-Because of the compaction of the walls, the blood circulation in the retina is disrupted mainly by the deterioration of the blood outflow.
+Due to the thickening of the walls, blood circulation in the retina is disrupted mainly due to the deterioration of blood outflow.

-Over time, microcirculation undergoes more and more serious disorders: there is the appearance of edematic retina, or small hemorrhages.
-When examining the fundus, condensed arterial vessels, as well as enlarged and sinuous venous vessels, are found.
+Over time, microcirculation undergoes more and more disturbances: the appearance of edematous areas of the retina or small hemorrhages is observed.
+When examining the fundus, thickened narrowed arterial vessels are found, as well as dilated and tortuous venous vessels.

-Hypertensive angiopathy of the retina is a disorder of the retina due to extreme violations of blood circulation in it.
-The ocular bottom is covered with zones of hemorrhages (microinfarctions) and lipid accumulations in the tissue layer of the retina.
-Edema of the retina is aggravated.
+Hypertensive angiopathy of the retina is a disorder of the retina due to extreme disturbances in blood circulation in it.
+The fundus is covered with areas of hemorrhage (microinfarctions) and lipid accumulations in the tissue layer of the retina.
+Retinal edema worsens.

 Diagnosis of hypertensive angiopathy

-For successful and adequate treatment of hypertensive angiopathy, a qualified diagnosis is necessary.
-Diagnostic methods are selected and assigned by an ophthalmologist.
+For successful and adequate treatment of hypertensive angiopathy, qualified diagnostics are required.
+Diagnostic methods are selected and prescribed by an ophthalmologist.

-A common method of diagnosis is ophthalmoscopy, which includes the determination of the number of vessels in red and red light.
-The essence of this method is that the vessels (especially the arterial ones) on the fundus in the red spectrum are not viewed as well as in normal or red light.
-Arterial vessels, narrowed by hypertensive angiopathy, are seen worse than normal vessels, and completely disappear from sight when viewed in red light.
-The use of this method can allow an objective assessment of the state of blood vessels on the fundus.
+A common diagnostic method is ophthalmochromoscopy, which includes determining the number of vessels in red and red-free light.
+The essence of this method is that the vessels (especially arterial) in the fundus are not as well visible in the red spectrum as in normal or red-free light.
+Arterial vessels narrowed by hypertensive angiopathy are less visible than normal vessels and disappear completely from view when examined in red light.
+Using this method can allow an objective assessment of the condition of the blood vessels in the fundus.

-You may need ultrasound of blood vessels, which provides a complete picture of blood circulation.
-Doppler scan allows you to evaluate changes in vascular walls.
-Sometimes an X-ray examination using a contrast medium is used to observe the patency of the vascular lumen, or MRI.
+An ultrasound of the vessels may be required, providing a complete picture of the blood circulation.
+Doppler scanning allows you to evaluate changes in the vascular walls.
+Sometimes an X-ray examination is prescribed using a contrast agent to observe the patency of the vascular lumen, or MRI.

-In recent years, the incidence of angiopathy has also increased in childhood.
-It is worth noting that in children, the disease should be detected as quickly as possible, since the circulatory disorders in the retina in the child are much more rapid.
-Signs of angiopathy can be detected by a close examination of the capillary mesh of the fundus.
+In recent years, cases of angiopathy in childhood have become more frequent.
+It is worth noting that in children, the disease must be detected as quickly as possible, since circulatory disorders in the retina in a child occur much more rapidly.
+Signs of angiopathy can be detected by careful examination of the capillary network of the fundus.

 Who to contact?